 Also, a good dark chocolate bar can provide a wealth of antioxidants, minerals, and other bioactive compounds.
 But keep in mind that the benefits of Cacao decrease notably with its processing.
 When additives like sugar and milk are added, cacao can be more of a candy than a superfood.

-Chocolate and its benefits have been well-used since ancient times by the inhabitants of Peru.
 In this sense, the millennial inhabitants of the Peruvian Amazon and those from the high Amazon jungle began to consume it in the form of a foamy drink with religious and medicinal purposes (1,400 BC).
 Ground cocoa beans, fruit juice, spices, and medicinal plants (some psychoactive) were present in the cocoa foamy drink.

-- Chocotejas: They are chocolates filled with manjar Blanco and nuts, traditional from the department of Ica (South of Lima).
+- Chocotejas: They are chocolates filled with Manjar Blanco and nuts, traditional from the department of Ica (South of Lima).

 - Chocolate cake: The chocolate cake that everyone knows, moist, fluffy, loving with raisins or other dried fruit.